sideci/goodcheck/docusaurus/docs/rules.md

 ---
 id: rules
-title: Rules
+title: Rules Example
 sidebar_label: Rules
 ---

-## Rule: `"_blank"` Security Issue
+## Rule: `target="_blank"` Security Issue

-When `target = "_blank"` is used, the opened page can access the original window object and potentially redirect the original page to a malicious URL.
+When `target="_blank"` is used, the opened page can access the original window object and potentially redirect the original page to a malicious URL.
 In this example, the rule will look for patterns of `"_blank"` and suggest to use `rel="noopener"` to prevent the opened page from having access.

 ```yaml
 rules: